open-ephys/bonsai-onix1-docs/articles/hardware/hs64/gui.md

 The parameters in the `Define Stimuli` box on the right are used to fully define a stimulus waveform that will be delivered by the `ElectricalStimulator`.
 The waveform is defined by pulses, bursts, and
 trains:
-- Each pulse has three components (Phase one, inter-phase, and phase two) with a current and duration, plus a period which defines the time between successive phase one components.
+- Each pulse has three components (Phase one, inter-phase, and phase two) with a current and duration, plus a period which defines the time between the start of successive pulses.
 - Each burst can consist of one or more pulses, with an inter-burst interval defining the amount of time to wait between successive bursts.
 - Each train can consist of one or more bursts, with a delay from the onset of the stimulus waveform before the first train is delivered.

 To set the value for each parameter, select the text box and type in the requested value.
-Values cannot be outside of the realm of reality, such as defining a negative duration or a negative count.
+Values must represent physically possible stimulation parameters; for example, duration and count cannot be negative.
 Invalid values will default to 0.

 When setting parameters, using the <kbd>Tab</kbd> key will move the cursor focus to the next available text box, reading from right-to-left and top-to-bottom.